l1siki-dev/okinawa_gametheory/README.md

 Successful industry = no aid.
 Successful Okinawa = no resentment = no media dominance.

 Tourism is their 'Trash Bin'.
-As shown in "Lie 9"(later chapter), it generates a fraction of the profit of military rent and has a disastrous ROI.
+As shown in "9"(later chapter), it generates a fraction of the profit of military rent and has a disastrous ROI.
 It doesn't produce real wealth.
 It just burns aid money.
 And Naha politicians and local media are all happy.

 ### Not only the Aid Curse and Nationalism: here is the Budget trap

-In "Lie 1", we learned about the Aid Curse, that aid takes away the need for Okinawa to develop industry.
+In "1", we learned about the Aid Curse, that aid takes away the need for Okinawa to develop industry.
 In this chapter, I talked about the Naha politicians' incentives and why they want to waste the aid.

 And that's not all, we have more factors that hinder the Okinawa's development.